Create Your First Project

 Results

-The frame endured three full in-season competitions and multiple practice drive days in which it encountered numerous rollover and impact maximum loading scenarios with minimal overall damage.
+The frame endured three full in-season competitions and multiple practice drive days in which it encountered numerous rollover and maximum loading scenarios with minimal overall damage.
 All drivers fit in the car and passed technical inspections at competition, and the weight of the car was reduced by 5lb from the previous year.

 Reflection